Ralph J. Gleason: Life and career

 Ralph Joseph Gleason was born in New York City on March 1, 1917.
 Gleason discovered jazz when, during a siege of measles while a student at Horace Greeley High School in Chappaqua, New York, he heard Louis Armstrong, Earl Hines and Fletcher Henderson on the radio.
 He graduated from Columbia University (where he was news editor of the Columbia Daily Spectator) in 1938.
 In 1939, Gleason co-founded Jazz Information with Eugene Williams, Ralph de Toledano, and Jean Rayburn, who Gleason would marry in 1940 and have three children.

 During World War II, he worked for the Office of War Information.
 After the war, Gleason settled in San Francisco, which he considered a better town for hearing jazz than New York, and began writing for the San Francisco Chronicle.
 Gleason wrote a syndicated column on jazz, hosted radio programs, and co-founded the Monterey Jazz Festival with James L. Lyons.
 He also wrote liner notes for Lenny Bruce's comedy albums and testified for the defense at Bruce's San Francisco 1962 obscenity trial.

 Gleason wrote liner notes for a broad variety of releases, including the 1959 Frank Sinatra album No One Cares and the 1970 Miles Davis album Bitches Brew.
 From 1948 to 1960, he doubled as an associate editor and critic for DownBeat.
 He also taught music appreciation courses at University of California Extension (1960-1963) and Sonoma State University (1965-1967).

-Gleason was a widely respected commentator when he began to support several Bay Area rock bands, including Jefferson Airplane and the Grateful Dead, in the late 1960s.
-Although Gleason was sometimes criticized for minimizing the importance of or simply ignoring acts from Los Angeles, others judged that he was making a valid distinction between works of creative vitality and music business product.
+Gleason began to support several Bay Area rock bands, including Jefferson Airplane and the Grateful Dead, in the late 1960s.